Monday, November 25, 2024

 Comforting me in rain, the wind or summer heat,

-Reminding me that tempests often originate in teapots.
+Reminding me that tempests often originate in pots.

 I find I can rest assured trusting no other guide than He,